ministryofjustice/security-guidance/policies/technical-security-controls-guide-defensive-layer-1.md

 <li>security attribute binding</li>
 <li>detection of unsanctioned information</li>
 <li>restriction of suspicious inbound and outbound traffic.</li></ul></td></tr>
-<tr><td>✖ Allow general users to make unauthorised configuration changes to software, firmware or hardware.
+<tr><td>✖ Allow general users to make unauthorised configuration changes to the security settings of software, firmware or hardware.
 Any exceptions, such as software updates, must be risk assessed and approved by IT and the Risk Advisory Team.</td></tr>
 <tr><td>✖ Allow users to install software.
 Instead, software installations should be approved first, and only users with privileged access should be permitted to conduct the installation.</td></tr>
 <tr><td>✖ Allow split tunnelling without careful consideration of how traffic will remain protected.</td></tr>
-<tr><td>✖ Allow inbound traffic from unauthenticated networks.
-Instead, use authenticated proxy servers if such traffic is required.</td></tr>
+<tr><td>✖ Allow inbound traffic from unauthenticated or unauthorised networks.</td></tr>
 <tr><td>✖ Allow discovery of system components or devices on the network.</td></tr>
 <tr><td>✖ Enable boundary protection settings that permit different security domains to connect through the same subnet.</td></tr>
 </table>